UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/python_for_windows.rst

 https://git-for-windows.github.io/

-This is actually your best bet for runing Python also -- If you use the Git Bash shell, you can use the same commands as Linux and OS-X users.
+This is actually your best bet for running Python also -- If you use the Git Bash shell, you can use the same commands as Linux and OS-X users.
 Regardless of which shell you choose, you will need to add Python to your environemnt.
-To add Python to your environment variable, follow the instructions here:
+It is possible that this was done during the installation of python.
+If you type 'which python' into your terminal, and get back the answer '/c/python34/python', then you are good to go, otherwise, follow the instructions here:

 http://www.computerhope.com/issues/ch000549.htm